jmonlong/Hippocamplus/emacs.md

 ## General commands

-+ Select a region and press `M-=` to count words.
++ Counting words: select a region and press `M-=`.
 There are other ways for LaTeX.
 + In a console (R, Shell), previous/next line in the history is accessed by `M-p`/`M-n`.
 (Useful when ssh-tunneling with broken key-bindings).
-+ Look for a regular expression in files using `M-x lgrep` command.
++ Search for a regular expression in files using `M-x lgrep` command.

 Regexp replace :
 + Command: `C-M-%`.